Yihang-Li/MDS6106Project/README.md

   - [X] Define the Optimization Algorithm (SGD, first try simplest version)
   - [X] Define Classification Accuracy and eval_accuracy for given model on specific dataset
   - [X] Training
+  - [X] Plot the Result (Fix problem here: Line or Sigmoid?
+Maybe the latter is more reasonable)
   - [ ] Choose $\lambda$  by using Cross-Validation